qaisqaiswow/questdaily/README.md

  * Level Up: Earn XP upon successful verification, watch your progress ring grow, and maintain your daily streak!
 🔒 Privacy & Licensing
 Side Quests processes all computer vision models locally inside your browser via WebAssembly and WebGL.
 No images, video streams, or personal health metrics ever leave your phone.
-Copyright © Side Quests.
-All rights reserved.
-This software is proprietary and not open source.